 Looking to either buy or sell a home in Nassau County, NY?
 Either way, it’s important to understand the value Nassau County offers its residents.
-What follows is a list we compiled of 12 fun places in Nassau County worth experiencing.
+What follows is a list we compiled of 11 fun places in Nassau County worth experiencing.
 Sellers… use it to attract buyers.
 Buyers… use it to help you decide whether or not Nassau County is right for you.
+Here goes.

 1. Cradle of Aviation Museum